slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"Work for companies you would invest in and invest in companies you would work for."  -- morganhousel@x*
 > *"Better to have average IQ and know one little tiny niche very well than be a generalist know-it-all genius"  -- realestatetrent@x*
-> *"Don't be irreplaceable, if you can't be replaced, you can't be promoted.*
+> *"Don’t be irreplaceable, if you can’t be replaced, you can’t be promoted.*
 > *"Work in isolation, collaborate in person."  -- maximecperoumal@x*
 - "estava a perder o controlo da minha carreira"  -- vertonghen
 > *"Every job will be automated until four remain: engineer, entrepreneur, investor, artist." -- Sahil Lavingia*
 > *"How did people come to believe that if everyone went to college we could all just get jobs sending each other emails and someone else (who?) would maintain all physical elements of modern society?
-It sounds so dumb when you say it explicitly."  -- Empty_America@x*
+It sounds so dumb when you say it explicitly."  -- empty_america@x*
 > *"My dad sat me down once and said: “There are only two jobs in the world: building or selling.
 If you’re not doing one of those, you’re just an expense.” still think about this."  -- rmcentush@x*

-- if you don't take risks, you'll work for someone who does.
+- if you don’t take risks, you’ll work for someone who does.
-- If you're gonna do sales, sell something expensive.
+- If you’re gonna do sales, sell something expensive.
 - Why do mediocre graphic designers feel like they have some kind of human right to have their existence subsidized by consumers.
-- If you can't find 4 hours a day to work on your own projects.
-You'll end up working 8 for someone else for a lot less.
+- If you can’t find 4 hours a day to work on your own projects.
+You’ll end up working 8 for someone else for a lot less.
 That is the reality.
-- If it drains you, it's not for you.
+- If it drains you, it’s not for you.
 Always remember that.
 - The “40 hour work week” is a lie.
 It doesn’t account for: • Getting ready • Commuting • Your “lunch break” • Commuting again • Stressing after the day is over 60 hours of indebted time for 40 hours of pay.
-- "Don't try to be original.
+- "Don’t try to be original.
 Be simple.
 Be good technically, and if there is something in you, it will come out."
 - i’m really good in thsi game so i showld keep playaing vs i’m really good in thsi game so i showld stop playaing
 - behaviour economist: dar bonus no inicio do ano e tira-lo no fim do ano se as coisas correrem mal!
 - remote killed HR